OpenCTI-Platform/opencti/docs/docs/reference/filters.md

 In OpenCTI, you can filter data to target or view entities that have particular attributes.

 ## Filters usages

-Filters are used in many locations in the platform.
+There are two types of filters that are used in many locations in the platform:

-* in entities lists: to display only the entities matching the filters.
-If an export or a background task is generated, only the filtered data will be taken into account.
+- in entities lists: to display only the entities matching the filters.
+If an export or a background task is generated, only the filtered data will be taken into account,
-* in investigations and knowledge graphs: to display only the entities matching the filters.
+- in investigations and knowledge graphs: to display only the entities matching the filters,
-* in dashboards: to create Widget graphs and lists with only the entities matching the filters.
+- in dashboards: to create widget with only the entities matching the filters,
-* in feeds, taxii collections, triggers, streams, playbooks, background tasks: to process only the data  or events matching the filters.
+- in feeds, TAXII collections, triggers, streams, playbooks, background tasks: to process only the data or events matching the filters.

-There are two types of filters:
+### Dynamic filters

-* **dynamic filters**: they are not stored in the database, they enable to filter view in the UI.
-Examples: filters in entities list, investigations, knowledge graphs;
+Dynamic filters are not stored in the database, they enable to filter view in the UI, e.g. filters in entities list, investigations, knowledge graphs.

-* **stored filters**: They are attributes of an entity, they are stored as an attribute in the object.
-Examples: filters in dashboards, feeds, taxii collections, triggers, streams, playbooks.
+However, they are still persistent in the platform frontend side.
+The filters used in a view are saved as URL parameters, so you can save and share links of these filtered views.

+Also, your web browser saves in local storage the filters that you are setting in various places of the platform, allowing to retrieve them when you come back to the same view.
+You can then keep working from where you left of.

 ![Filtering entities](./assets/filters-migration-example1.png)

+<a id="stored-filter-section"></a>
+### Stored filters

+Stored filters are attributes of an entity, and are therefore stored in the database.
+They are stored as an attribute in the object itself, e.g. filters in dashboards, feeds, TAXII collections, triggers, streams, playbooks.

 ## Create a filter